For day-of coordinators and wedding planners

 How is this different from Timeline Genius?

 Timeline Genius is a timeline builder with text reminders.
-EventSync is a live execution layer — when the timeline shifts, role-aware views and broadcasts help keep vendors and helpers aligned.
+EventSync is a live execution layer — when the timeline shifts, role-aware views and planner-approved in-app updates help keep vendors and helpers aligned.
 They overlap on the timeline-building part.
 They don't overlap on the day-of part.

 How is this different from Aisle Planner or HoneyBook?